luixlacrux/dotfiles/README.md

 # Dotfiles Configuration

-This repository contains my personal dotfiles for various tools and applications like tmux, Alacritty, and Zsh.
+This repository contains my personal dotfiles for various tools and applications like git, zsh, and others.
 It uses GNU Stow to manage and link these configuration files easily across different systems.

+> **Note**: This repository was forked and inspired by [maximux13/dotfiles](https://github.com/maximux13/dotfiles).

 ## Getting Started